pf » Backtracking with bash

 We are back to /etc and not / our starting point.
 What I want is something that keeps a history of the directories I've been to.

 It turns out that the Bash (the "Bourne again shell") has a directory stack builtin.
 Three command line tools for manipulating the stack are avaliable dirs, pushd, and popd.
-More info about the directory stack in bash here.

-If we pushd a directory onto the directory stack, we can retreive the top of the stack using dirs +1.
+If we pushd a directory onto the directory stack, we can retrieve the top of the stack using dirs +1.
 I tried setting up some aliases to get it to work the way I wanted:

 alias cdd='pushd'